 - Act as a mentor to year one participants and contribute to an alumnae network.

 - Strengthen your own support network and impact in leadership roles.

-- Contribute to the WinS conference.
+- Contribute to the WinS conference or a similar event.

 - Contribute to an evaluation of the programme’s impact on your career and development as a surgical leader.
 This may include interviews, podcasts, webinars and presentations.

 - Continue to act as a mentor to other participants or alumnae.

 You can get in touch with us by emailing firstname.lastname@example.org